choojun/choojun.github.io/wsl_pyspark_viz.md

 ~~~
 > To terminate the Jupyter notebook server with Ctrl-C

-3. Open up the Practical8_Visualization_with_Pyspark.ipynb notebook and do the Spark SQL exercises there
+3. Open up the Practical8_Visualization_with_Pyspark.ipynb notebook and do the visualization exercises there